-The California Art Club, established in 1909, is the Western United States’ largest professional art organization with over 2000 members.
+The California Art Club, established in 1909, is the western United States’ largest professional art organization with over 2000 members.

 In 1999, the California Art Club Gallery was established in El Molino Viejo's converted Granary Room.
-The CAC maintains an on-going exhibit of excellent work for sale by noted artists.
+The CAC maintains an on-going exhibit of excellent work for sale by acclaimed artists.
 The Old Mill Foundation is grateful to receive a portion of the proceeds from sales of these beautiful paintings.

 The California Art Club Gallery is open to the public from 1pm to 4pm, Tuesday through Sunday.